SeaGL/organization/meetings/2020/template-allhands.md

 ## Timeline

-- "Save the date" flyers by March 4th
+- "Save the date" flyers: Beginning of March
-- First contact for Sponsors: Beginning of April
 - Virtual conference decision: Beginning of May
+- First contact for Sponsors: Middle of May
-- Have OSEM repair/replacement implemented: Beginning of May
+- Have OSEM repair/replacement implemented: Middle of May
 - Keynote selection: May
+- Select theme: Beginning of June
 - CFP open: Mid June
 - CFP close: Mid August
-- Reserve party venue: August
+- Virtual attendee party idea: August
-- Announce talks: Mid September  -  go or no go?
+- Announce talks: Mid September
-- Testing of room kits: September
+- Testing of virtual facilitation/speaker support: October
 - SeaGL Nov 13/14

 ## Next Meeting